What is climate change?

 We hear about the climate change problem nearly every day from different mass media.
 And it is not for nothing.

-Accumulated in atmosphere, greenhouse gases do not let excessive heat radiating from the heated surface of our planet be released in space, and, as consequence, atmosphere becomes hotter.
+Accumulated in the atmosphere, greenhouse gases do not let excessive heat radiating from the heated surface of our planet be released in space, and, as consequence, the atmosphere becomes hotter.
 Because of the higher temperatures, the glaciers melt.
 Melting glaciers change temperature and physical characteristics of oceanic water, ocean streams, and climate in countries that depend on these streams, as well as global hydrological cycle and global climate-forming processes.
 As the result we face with significant amplitude of change in precipitates level – at times there are no precipitates at all, and at times there is too much water; this causes increase in droughts and floods; more often we face with extreme natural cataclysms – tornado, typhoons, mudflows, landslides, etc.

 It might seem not that serious.
 But if our planet temperature increases by 5 more degrees all the processes will become irreversible and life as a whole will be under serious threat.
 It is the issue of human survival as of biological species.
 Therefore, this is a global problem.